Lt.-Col. William Fitzhugh (1651-1701)

 Q.C., of "Bedford" Stafford County, Virginia

 He was born in Bedford, England, where his father had been mayor and a successful woollen draper before going bankrupt.
 William emigrated to Virginia in 1670 and practised law, becoming a Queen's Counsel and Justice of the Stafford County Court.
 He represented Stafford County (now King George County) in the House of Burgesses (1677-1684) and was Lt.-Colonel of the militia.
 By 1701, he had become the owner of several plantations amounting to some 54,000-acres making him the second largest landholder in the colony and a successful tobacco planter in his own right.
-In 1674, at Westmoreland County, Virginia, he married Sarah, daughter of Captain John Tucker, and they had six children (listed above) who survived to adulthood.
+In 1674, at Westmoreland County, Virginia, he married Sarah, daughter of Captain John Tucker, and they had six children (listed) who survived to adulthood.

 Parents (2)